Machado-Lab-UMD/machado-lab-umd.github.io/_members/zexuan-zhao.md

   github: ZexuanZhao
 ---

 I am Zexuan Zhao, a PhD candidate specializing in evolutionary genomics and bioinformatics.
-My research focuses on the genome  evolution of *Pegoscapus* fig wasps, especially on how transposable elements are interwined with genome architecture.
-Driven by the progression of new sequencing technologies, I am also excited at developing innovative bioinformatic pipelines that help to uncover the unknown realm of genomes.
+My research explores genome evolution in *Pegoscapus* fig wasps, with a focus on the role of transposable elements in shaping genome architecture.
+With the advancement of sequencing technologies, I am also passionate about developing innovative bioinformatics pipelines to uncover the hidden complexities of genomes.